Messiah J and the Expert: Now This I Have To Hear (2006–2008)

-From The Word Go (2008 – Present)
+From The Word Go (2008 – 2010)

-Messiah J & The Expert release their third album, From The Word Go, through Inaudible Recordings in October.
+Messiah J & The Expert released their third album, From The Word Go, through Inaudible Recordings in October 2008.
 Assembled between 2006 and 2008 in their own Labbey Road studio, it features collaborations with singers Leda Egri, Joanne Daly and Ro and Kieran from Delorentos.
 Messiah J reflects: "It has loads of strings and horns on it and it's pretty catchy.
 It's ballsier, riskier, less cluttered, simpler and definitely more eclectic than any of our previous records.
 The Expert's music is extremely varied.
 It has bits of indie, reggae, funk, four to the floor dance, psych and 'theme-tune-walk-in-the-ring' hip hop."

 The full track-listing is: ‘Year Of The Genie’, ‘Megaphone Man’, ‘Keep The Noise Down’, ‘Turn The Magic On’, ‘Tomorrow Is Too Late’, ‘Jean Is Planning An Escape’, ‘Guess You Had To Be There’, ‘Geography’, ‘Panic Station’, ‘Amnesia Comes Easily’, ‘Looking For A Long Term Thing’ and ‘The Predicament’.

 From the Word Go was nominated for Meteor album of the year award of 2008.
 Lead single, 'Megaphone Man' reached No. 14 in the Icelandic charts.

+They played the Electric Picnic festival in September 2010 which was their last gig before pausing the MJEX project.